Getting the most of git

 Push!

-1. Now, push the commits to the remote repository with git push.
+- Now, push the commits to the remote repository with

-Because is the first time you push commits to the remote repository, git will automaticaly create a new branch.
-We won’t worry about branch for now.
+Because is the first time you push commits to the remote repository, git will automatically create a new branch.
+We won’t worry about branches for now.

 Remote changes

 Let’s come back to GitHub.
-If you refresh the page, now you’ll see the files you committed just now.
+If you refresh the page, the repo will include the files you committed just now.
 If you navigate to the “commit” or “commits” link you can access the the history of the repository.
 From this view, you can explore the repository at the “state” of each commit and look at the file differences.
-Let’s return to the previws page.
+Let’s return to the previews page.

 From the main page of the repository, we can try to make changes to the files.